May 16th – Pre-Event

 Expert leads:

-• Space Law: João Nuno Frazão (Doctoral Student, European Space Law) and Pedro Hilário (DPH Lawyers, Space Law)
+- Space Law: João Nuno Frazão (Co-coordinator at SPARC – Space Law Research Centre) and Pedro Hilário (DPH Lawyers, Space Law)

-• Space Weather & Space Debris: Ricardo Gafeira (Head of the Geophysics Observatory in Coimbra) and Nuno Peixinho (Researcher at the Faculty of Science and Technology, University of Coimbra)
+- Space Weather & Space Debris: Ricardo Gafeira (Head of the Geophysical and Astronomical Observatory of the University of Coimbra) and Nuno Peixinho (Researcher at the Faculty of Science and Technology, University of Coimbra)

 Your Place in Space – Unconference Sessions: